We are currently open for expressions of interest for an upcoming Resilience Advisor Position

 An important part of this role (once trained), is to respond to emergencies that may develop within the area of Applied Resilience's operations.
 This will include responding to emergencies out of normal working hours.

 A day in a life of a Resilience Advisor...

 "I started a little late today as I had a doctor's appointment.
 Applied Resilience is flexible and doesn't operate core hours so provided I deliver on my responsibilities (and meeting dependent!), I can work whenever suits, really.
-At 11.00 I helped facilitate a discussion with senior managers at one of our borough councils to discuss a change in our strategic sandbag policy.
-With thousands of properties at risk, we need a strategy that provides maximum benefit to residents, but is deliverable by the authority under extreme strain.
+At 11.00 I helped facilitate a discussion with senior managers at one of our borough councils to discuss ways of supporting emergency water distribution to residents following utility outages.
+Given the challenges with COVID-19, ensuring arrangements are in place that actually work is going to be very important.

 In the afternoon, I travelled to another one of our borough partner's sites, to work on a live rest centre exercise planned for next month.
 It's fun writing personas for evacuees, ensuring that we're giving staff an opportunity to realistically practice and fully test procedures in place.
 I also need to arrange for people to play evacuees, so I have a call shortly with a local college.
 I'm trying to recruit some volunteers and will need to figure out the logistics of getting them to the centre on time and briefed so they know how the exercise will work (oh, and also get them back again!).

 There is some concern around potential severe weather later in the week and our borough council partners have asked us to represent them at a Severe Weather Teleconference called by the Local Resilience Forum for16.00.
 I'm working with the rest of the AR team to liaise with the relevant departments for updates to feed into this process and update them afterwards.